Table of Contents

 Even LIU Cixin has related that before he submitted stories for publication he took his time to consider the themes and stories that had already been published and avoided SF themes and genres which he had noticed didn’t get published.

-As has already been mentioned, LIU, HAN Song and WANG Jinkang are firm favourites with Chinese readers although there are always new authors on the scene.
+As has already been mentioned, LIU, HAN Song and WANG Jinkang are firm favorites with Chinese readers although there are always new authors on the scene.

 How is Chinese sci-fi perceived abroad?

 Certain aspects come across as ‘strange’ for readers who have little experience with reading Chinese translations.
-A German friend of mine who has read ‘Three Body’ found it strange that the characters in the Three Body online game had all taken on the personae of historical figures such as Qin Shi Huan, Copernicus etc… This is something I’ve noticed in other examples not only SF (e.g. The Poetry Cloud by LIU Cixin) but also of Chinese literature such as in Guo Moruo’s tale of Karl Marx meeting Confucius.
+A German friend of mine who has read ‘Three-Body’ found it strange that the characters in the Three-Body online game had all taken on the personae of historical figures such as Qin Shi Huan, Copernicus, etc… This is something I’ve noticed in other examples not only in SF (e.g. The Poetry Cloud by LIU Cixin) but also of Chinese literature such as in Guo Moruo’s tale of Karl Marx meeting Confucius.
 Other elements that can be described as a certain ‘Chinese-ness’ also make an impression on readers who are not really familiar with the literature.
 Added to this, the idea that the purpose of SF is to teach can lead to some pretty bizarre combinations.

 Does sci-fi have any influence on Chinese society?